PlaneRecTR++: Unified Query Learning for Joint 3D Planar Reconstruction and Pose Estimation: Intra-Frame Plane Query Learning

-\paraspace \ptitle{Transformer Module.} We use the Transformer decoder with masked attention proposed in \cite{cheng2022masked}, which computes \textbf{unified plane embeddings} $\mathcal{E}_\text{plane} \in \mathbb{R}^{N \times C_{\mathcal E}}$ from above mentioned multi-scale feature maps $\{F_{1}, F_{2}, F_{3}\}$ and $N$ learnable plane queries.
-The predicted $\mathcal{E}_\text{plane}$ are then independently projected to four target properties by four different multi-layer perceptrons (MLPs).
-Overall, the Transformer module predicts required planar attributes through $N$ plane queries (upper left part in Figure \ref{fig:planerectr_network}).
+\paraspace \ptitle{Transformer Module.} We use the Transformer decoder with masked attention proposed in \cite{cheng2022masked}, which computes \textit{unified plane embeddings} $\mathcal{E}_\text{plane} \in \mathbb{R}^{N \times C_{\mathcal E}}$ from above mentioned multi-scale feature maps $\{F_{1}, F_{2}, F_{3}\}$ and $N$ learnable plane queries.
+The predicted $\mathcal{E}_\text{plane}$ are then independently projected to four target properties by four MLPs.
+Overall, the Transformer module predicts required planar attributes through $N$ plane queries.